mikebaldwin/weather/README.md

 * The apiKey is defined on line 15.
 Replace the string literal with your secret key from your Dark Sky account.
 It should look something like this:
 `static let apiKey = “2c8e2d3d4cf1360a04149677b746cb17”`

+### Simulating a location in the simulator
+Note that if you're launching the app from the simulator, you'll need to simulate a location.

+You'll know for sure that no location is set if the app launches to the main summary view is missing a large icon showing the weather conditions and the interface reads "It's sunny and 80º."

+To simulate a location, select Debug > Simulate Location to select a location.

+Development note: If I were to continue developing this project, adding an informative empty state to the summary view would be my next priority.

 ### Attributions
 * sun by asianson.design from the Noun Project
 * Moon by asianson.design from the Noun Project